ayan20985/skule-webring/README.md

 Since every website is unique, we suggest you add your own flair to the icon.
 Here are some examples to get you started:

+**Use the tool: [https://webring.ayanali.net/webring-tool/](https://webring.ayanali.net/webring-tool/) to generate a custom widget for your website.
+Or, you can use the following templates to create your own widget:**
 ### Light Mode Widget:
 ```html
 <div style="display: flex; align-items: center; gap: 15px; background-color: #f5f5f5; padding: 15px 25px; border-radius: 8px; border: 1px solid #ddd;">